 - Don’t open the oven to check on your bread!
 This lets a lot of the heat out of the oven, changing the temperature drastically and risking the final product of your pumpkin bread.
 If you want to check on your loaf, simply turn on your oven light.
 To check its doneness, you can use a toothpick towards the end of its bake time.

-- You don’t need to make this pumpkin bread marbled!
-If marbling isn’t your thing, don’t worry!
+- You don’t need to make this a vegan chocolate marble pumpkin bread: If marbling isn’t your thing, don’t worry!
 Just omit the cacao powder and make it a straight up pumpkin chocolate chip bread!

 Happy baking and swirling!

 More Healthy Pumpkin Recipes You’ll Love!

 Vegan Pumpkin Bread with Cinnamon Streusel

 Want to save this recipe for later?
 Add it to your favorite recipe board on Pinterest!